Superlinear Lower Bounds Based on ETH: Time-Witness Trade-offs

 \subsection{Structural Properties of Limited Nondeterminism}

-The following two lemmas demonstrate elegant structural properties relating time and nondeterministic witness length.
-These structural properties will be essential to proving speed-up theorems in Subsection~\ref{subsection:speedup} that reveal new relationships between deterministic and nondeterministic computations.
+The following two lemmas demonstrate structural properties relating time and witness length.
+These properties will be essential to proving speed-up theorems in Subsection~\ref{subsection:speedup} that reveal new relationships between deterministic and nondeterministic computations.